-It originated in Louisiana, which is home to plenty of its own local delicacies, most notably: boiled crawfish.
-Throughout the 60’s and 70’s, Cajun chefs had been experimenting with cooking crawfish, or crawdads as they are affectionately known, using portable butane and propane stoves.
-They soon realized that they could do more than boil items on these cookers, and began playing around with fried fish and chicken.
+It originated in Louisiana in the 60s and 70s when Cajun chefs were experimenting with cooking crawfish, or crawdads, using portable stoves.
+They realized they could do more than boil items on these cookers, and began playing around with fried fish and chicken.

-The first mention of deep fried turkey in Louisiana surfaced in December of 1982, when a local journalist, Gary Taylor, learned that deep frying a turkey had been attempted.
+The first mention of deep-fried turkey in Louisiana was in a 1982 news story from Gary Taylor.
 He reported that, “A few daring cooks have developed a new way to prepare holiday turkey.
 They deep fry it… whole.”

 Pros and Cons of Turkey Frying

 Also, disposing of several gallons of dirty, used cooking oil is no fun at all.
 Not to mention the fact that you could so very easily set your house, yard, or even your own body on fire.
 So, while you stand to gain some delicious meat from deep-frying your Thanksgiving turkey, there’s a lot you could lose as well.

-Do’s and Don’ts
+Do’s and Don’ts Of Frying A Turkey

 - Do use oil with a high smoke point.
 Peanut oil is always a good option or, if you have peanut allergies, soybean oil works just fine.